 transparency and data

-A FOIL request has been submitted to the City of Plattsburgh requesting disclosure of the following information: Results of all public polling, surveys, voter response forms, and data collected during the DRI process.
+A FOIL request was submitted to the City of Plattsburgh on February 15th, 2018, requesting disclosure of the following information: Results of all public polling, surveys, voter response forms, and data collected during the DRI process.

 Additionally, our FOIL request asks for disclosure of all conference calls, emails, agendas, and meeting minutes which took place outside of public view.
-The City of Plattsburgh has responded to our request and Strong Towns Plattsburgh is currently processing the raw data.
+The City of Plattsburgh responded on March 6th, 2018 to our request and Strong Towns Plattsburgh has completed a comprehensive report on the raw data provided.
+You can view this report here.